Skip to main content

 While you wait 5+ years for OAP core services, these supports are available to your family today.

-Ontario's 87,692+ child autism waitlist is a crisis — but you don't have to wait for everything.
-Below is every service, benefit, and program available to Ontario families right now, organized by category.
+Over 88,175children are on Ontario's autism waitlist -- but you don't have to wait for everything.
+Below you will find every service, benefit, and program your family can use right now, sorted by type.

 OAP Foundational Family…OHIP-Covered Services…School-Based Supports…Provincial Respite: Special…Community Programs…Financial Supports…